pedrolorandi/card-heroes/README.md

-# Card Heroes Midterm Project

-Card Heroes is a project as part of Lighthouse Labs midterms.
+# Card Heroes - Lighthouse Labs midterm project
-Out of 10 projects, Card Heroes is based on option #8 which is a Buy/Sell website.

 Card Heroes is the ultimate destination for trading card enthusiasts.
 With over a million cards to choose from, we have the perfect card for every collector.
 Whether you’re looking for the rarest of cards or just need a few to start your collection, Card Heroes has it all.
 Our online store offers a secure and safe shopping experience.
 Let Card Heroes be your heroes of the trading card world!

 ## Authors